MDobak/docker-dev-env/README.md

 ## How to use?

-Every development environment must be configured using the `Dockerfile` file.
-To make it compatible with this script you need to add the `DevEnvConf` file in the same folder as your `Dockerfile`.
-The `DevEnvFile` is regular shell script which must define two variables:
+To create new development environment you need to create the `DevEnvFile` file with configuration of your container.
+If you create the `Dockerfile` in the same folder as your `DevEnvFile` it will be built automatically.

+The `DevEnvFile` is regular shell script with at least two variables:
-* `NAME` - The name is used as an image name, an container name, and a hostname.
+* `NAME` - The name is used as an image name (if you create the `Dockerfile`), an container name, and a hostname.
 The hostname is suffixed with ".loc".
 You can change this suffix using script's options.
 * `ARGS` - Arguments for the Docker's run command.
 You can provide special argument `--build-only` to prevent an image from run.
 It can be useful if you use some images as templates.
+* `IMAGE` - (optional) An image used for build a container.
+By default value from a `$NAME` variable is used.

 The simple `DevEnvFile` file could look like this:
 ```bash